 Artificial intelligence (or machine learning) chatbots, on the other hand, use natural language processing (NLP) technologies to understand the intent behind the question and solve the customer’s problem without any human assistance.

-The biggest difference between AI chatbots and rule-based chatbots is the usage of machine learning models that significantly increase the bot’s functionality as it can identify hundreds of different questions written by a human, leading to more insightful and dynamic thinking.
+The biggest difference between AI powered chatbots and rule-based chatbots is the usage of machine learning models that significantly increase the bot’s functionality as it can identify hundreds of different questions written by a human, leading to more insightful and dynamic thinking.

-A customer can ask AI chatbots a question by writing it the same way as asking a human agent.
-The bot uses a text classifier to identify the intent and understand the conversation context behind the question.
 The next step involves creating a sequence of additional questions and answers using the solution flow that helps to specify the exact issue the customer wants to be solved and how it will be done.
 Aside from that, API integration with the back-end systems allows the bot to perform the task for the customer instead of just providing a link to self-service instructions.

 If you are curious about chatbot technology or how chatbots work, you can read our comprehensive article that covers this topic.